 Heat the olive oil in a large pan and saute the garlic till translucent.
 Do not allow to brown.
 Add the tomatoes, crushing them in the pan till they are in pieces.
 Or chop first!

 Add the sugar.
 Stir.
 Cook over medium-high heat for 20 minutes, bubbling.
 Taste for seasoning and add salt if necessary, as well as pepper.
 If you have the time, allow to cool for 10 minutes then puree till smooth.
 Return to pan and keep warm.
 Otherwise serve it rough and ready...

-(If you want to be funny you can add two strips of orange zest to the tomato sauce while it cooks - it's really good, and an idea form the late, lamented Inoteca on Rivington Street.)
+(If you want to be funny you can add two strips of orange zest to the tomato sauce while it cooks - it's really good, and an idea from the late, lamented Inoteca on Rivington Street.)

 Add the meatballs to the pan with the sauce and cook at a low simmer for 5 minutes.

 Serve nestled in sauce and topped with some more passing thunder showers of cheese.

 Here's the Frankie's cookbook, if you'd like more of the food, and none of the noise.